-Figure 19 Performance of chimpanzees (Sheba and Darrell) and a capuchin monkey (Roberta) on Trap Tube B after having successfully learning to retrieve food from Trap Tube A. Both chimpanzees correctly inserted the stick into the side of the tube closest to the reward, allowing the successful retrieval of the food.
+Figure 22 Performance of chimpanzees (Sheba and Darrell) and a capuchin monkey (Roberta) on Trap Tube B after having successfully learning to retrieve food from Trap Tube A. Both chimpanzees correctly inserted the stick into the side of the tube closest to the reward, allowing the successful retrieval of the food.
 The capuchin did not consistently insert the stick into the correct side of Tube B, and hence the food was trapped on most trials.
-Reprinted from Limongelli L, Boysen ST, and Visalberghi E (1995) Comprehension of cause-effect relations in a tool-using task by chimpanzees (Pan troglodytes).
+Reprinted from Limongelli, L., Boysen, S.T., Visalberghi, E., 1995.
+Comprehension of cause-effect relations in tool-using task by chimpanzees (Pan troglodytes).
 J. Comp.
 Psychol.
-109: 18-26, with permission from E. Visalberghi.
+109, 18-26, with permission from E. Visalberghi.

-Figure 20 A rook.
-Photo courtesy of Raven J. Brown, used with permission.
+Figure 23 A rook.
+Photo courtesy of Raven.